Part of The Wall with a basket of flowers and a pair of boots with a hat laying on top in front of it.

 Service Members Unaccounted For From The War

 Since the end of the Vietnam War, thousands of veterans have suffered from the lasting effects of Agent Orange exposure, PTSD, and other service-related illnesses.
 The Vietnam Veterans Memorial Fund believes that all who served in Vietnam deserve to be honored and remembered.
-The In Memory program gives families and friends the opportunity to ensure their loved ones who returned home but later passed away are forever memorialized.
+The In Memory Honor Roll program gives families and friends the opportunity to ensure their loved ones who returned home but later passed away are forever memorialized.

-Apply by August 17, 2025
+Apply by August 17, 2025 to be included on the display in Independence, OR.

 Since the end of the Vietnam War, thousands of veterans have suffered from the lasting effects of Agent Orange exposure, PTSD, and other service-related illnesses.
 The Vietnam Veterans Memorial Fund believes that all who served in Vietnam deserve to be honored and remembered.
-The In Memory program gives families and friends the opportunity to ensure their loved ones who returned home but later passed away are forever memorialized.
+The In Memory Honor Roll program gives families and friends the opportunity to ensure their loved ones who returned home but later passed away are forever memorialized.

-Apply by August 17, 2025
+Apply by August 17, 2025 to be included on the display in Independence, OR.

-During the event, those service members whose names are on The Wall and who listed communities in Polk County as their home of record will be included on a screen titled “Hometown Heroes” and displayed in the Mobile Education Center.
+During the event, those service members whose names are on The Wall and who listed communities in Polk County as their home of record will be included on a screen titled “Hometown Hero’s” and displayed in the Mobile Education Center.

 The Wall of Faces honors all those who died in the Vietnam War and whose names are memorialized on The Wall.